Continuing Education Activity

 Anxiolysis and Pain Control

-While distraction is often the safest and fastest method of anxiolysis and pain control in the pediatric trauma patient, pharmacotherapy is often needed for procedures.
+While distraction is often the safest and fastest method of anxiolysis and pain control in pediatric trauma patients, pharmacotherapy is often needed for procedures.
 Sucrose solutions may be used for neonates and infants less than six months of age.
 Acetaminophen and ibuprofen are both reasonable initial medications for general pain relief after minor pediatric trauma.
 If tolerated by the patient, ice can offer both pain relief and reduction of swelling, especially for contusions.
 Popsicles or frozen teething toys can provide a distraction as well as local pain relief and swelling reduction, especially for intraoral injuries.

 Inhaled and Intranasal Agents